 Introduction

-Cassava the root tuber; with about 300 million tonnes of it, produced annually worldwide according to United Nations FAOSTAT.
-It is the third largest source of food carbohydrates in the tropical regions after rice and maize.
+Cassava is the root tuber, with about 300 million metric tonnes of it produced annually worldwide, according to the United Nations FAOSTAT.
+It is the third-largest source of food carbohydrates in the tropical regions after rice and maize.
 Also, it is the main staple food in many developing countries.
 According to statistics, cassava is the basic diet of more than 800 million people in the world, second only to rice and corn.
+Besides, cassava is a good source of potassium and vitamin C; read more at: https://www.health.com/cassava-8607938/.
 Nigeria is the world’s largest producer of cassava, so the cassava processing industry is enormous in Nigeria.
-For further reading click; https://eea-marketing.com/blog/gari-the-food-product/
+For further reading, click: https://eea-marketing.com/blog/gari-the-food-product/.

 Cassava chips

-Cassava chips are generally processed by cassava slicer.
-It is produced by different cassava slicers have different uses.
-The chips can be processed and eaten as food or processed into other foods.
-Also used for processing animal feed, bio-organic fertilizers and processing certain industrial products.
+Cassava chips are generally processed by a cassava slicer.
+It is produced by different cassava slicers with different uses.
+The chips can be processed, eaten as food, or processed into other foods.
+It is also used for processing animal feed, bio-organic fertilizers, and certain industrial products.

 Cassava starch